homermultitext/hmt-editors-guide/markdown/1-tokenization.md

 **paleographically ambiguous abbreviations**

 Unlike the examples above, the marks that denote these abbreviations do not always indicate the same missing letters.
 Therefore, because they are paleographically ambiguous, they require mark up.
+If accents or other diacritical marks should be present on the abbreviated syllable(s), they can be supplied in the expansion.

 - Use the TEI `abbr/expan` pair, wrapped in `choice`